 When it comes to assessing and analysing sustainable performance, you may (like many others) automatically prioritise the ‘E’ in ESG (Environmental, Social, Governance).
 After all, ESG is all about your environmental impact, right?
 While that’s absolutely part of a successful ESG strategy, there are other factors to consider.
 So what are they?
 What do they all mean?
-And how can you monitor the various strands of an ESG strategy to make sure you’re doing your part for both people and the planet?
+How can you monitor the various strands of an ESG strategy to make sure you’re doing your part for both people and the planet?

 ESG: more than your carbon footprint

 As the world faces a climate crisis, a key priority for many businesses is mitigating environmental impact.
-And one of the ways to do that as a business is to reduce and limit your carbon footprint.
+One of the ways to do that as a business is to reduce and limit your carbon footprint.
 This is perhaps why so many people look to the ‘E’ in ESG, which considers everything from how a company can reduce greenhouse gas emissions to how they can manage waste policies and energy use.

 ESG has become a critical part of business operations worldwide, with the UN-backed global campaign, Race to Zero, setting ambitious targets for businesses, cities, regions and investors to achieve Net Zero carbon emissions by 2050.
 Businesses across the globe are adopting their own strategies to monitor, track and improve their performance because there’s a clear, real need for it.
-Regulatory and societal changes are also driving many businesses into action and as policies evolve it becomes even more crucial for businesses to stay up to date with the changes.
+Regulatory and societal changes are also driving many businesses into action and, as policies evolve, it becomes even more crucial for businesses to stay up to date with the changes.